Marvel Noir

-Marvel Noir is a 2009/2010 Marvel Comics alternative continuity combining elements of film noir and pulp fiction with the Marvel Universe.
-The central premise of the mini-series replaces super powers with driven, noir-flavored characterization.
+Marvel Noir is a 2009–2010 Marvel Comics alternative continuity combining elements of film noir and pulp fiction with the Marvel Universe.
+The central premise of the mini-series replaces superpowers with driven, noir-flavored characterization.
 The reality of Marvel Noir is Earth-90214.

 Publication history

 The idea for Marvel Noir began when Fabrice Sapolsky, editor of the French magazine Comic Box, pitched the idea of a 1930s pulp version of Spider-Man to David Hine in December 2006.
 This led to the announcement of Marvel Noir which would feature four mini-series, beginning in December 2008 with Spider-Man Noir and X-Men Noir, later followed by Daredevil Noir and Wolverine Noir.
 Five more series followed, with Luke Cage Noir and Punisher Noir beginning in August 2009, the sequel series Spider-Man Noir: Eyes Without a Face and X-Men Noir: Mark of Cain beginning in December 2009, and the final series Iron Man Noir beginning in April 2010.
 Additionally, a Weapon X Noir one-shot was published in March 2010.
 In 2020, Spider-Man Noir returned with a five-issue limited series later collected as Spider-Man Noir: Twilight In Babylon.

+In 2025, it was announced that Erik Larsen was returning to Marvel to write a new Spider-Man Noir mini-series, with art by Andrea Broccardo.